-- Cystic fibrosis (CF) is the most common fatal genetic disease, affecting approximately 29,000 patients in the United States (U.S.) (Hamed et al 2017, National Institutes of Health 2013).
-It is caused by mutations in the CFTR gene, which encodes for the CFTR protein.
+- Cystic fibrosis (CF) is the most common fatal genetic disease, affecting approximately 30,000 patients in the United States (U.S.) (National Institutes of Health 2013).
+It is caused by mutations in the CF transmembrane conductance regulator (CFTR) gene, which encodes for the CFTR protein.
 This protein acts as an ion channel regulating salt and fluid homeostasis, and defects are associated with thickened secretions, obstruction, and damage to several organs (Ong et al 2016).
 Respiratory manifestations are a significant feature of the disease, and respiratory failure is the most common cause of death in patients who do not receive a lung transplant (Elborn 2016). - CF is an autosomal recessive disorder; 2 copies of an abnormal gene must be present for the disease to develop (Elborn 2016).
 Patients may have 2 copies of the same mutation (homozygous) or 2 different mutations (heterozygous) (Ong et al 2016).
-Approximately 2000 mutations have been identified in the CFTR gene, and more than 200 of these mutations have been confirmed to cause CF (Quon et al 2016).
-In general, these mutations either reduce the amount of CFTR protein that reaches the cell membrane surface or reduce the function of CFTR as a chloride channel (Egan 2016). - There are 6 known classes of mutations that can cause CF. Classes I through III are associated with minimal CFTR function and most patients with these mutations have a severe CF phenotype (pancreatic insufficient and more severe lung disease).
+Approximately 2000 mutations have been identified in the CFTR gene, of which more than 300 have been confirmed to cause CF (CFTR2 2019, Quon and Rowe 2016).
+In general, these mutations either reduce the amount of CFTR protein that reaches the cell membrane surface or reduce the function of CFTR as a chloride channel (Egan 2016). - o There are 6 known classes of mutations that can cause CF. Classes I through III are associated with minimal CFTR function and most patients with these mutations have a severe CF phenotype (pancreatic insufficient and more severe lung disease).
 In contrast, class IV and V mutations are associated with some residual CFTR function and a milder phenotype (pancreatic sufficient and improved pulmonary outcomes and survival).
-Reports on the risk level for class VI mutations vary (Egan 2016, Elborn 2016, Sosnay et al 2016). - Treatment of CF has traditionally been limited to addressing disease manifestations in specific organs (Quon et al 2016). - o Inhaled dornase alfa, hypertonic saline, and mannitol have been used to enhance airway mucociliary clearance, while oral macrolide antibiotics and high dose ibuprofen have been used to reduce inflammation (Quon et al 2016). - o Inhaled antibiotics have been commonly used to treat persistent airway infection with Pseudomonas aeruginosa, which contributes to lung damage in patients with CF; a reduction of bacterial load in the lungs decreases inflammation and the deterioration of lung function (Smith et al 2018). - More recently, CFTR modulators have been made available that act on the basic defect(s) in CFTR function; these include Kalydeco (ivacaftor), Orkambi (lumacaftor/ivacaftor), and Symdeko (tezacaftor/ivacaftor) (Drugs@FDA 2018, Elborn 2016).
-However, not all CF patients are eligible for treatment with CFTR modulators, and these products are used in conjunction with traditional therapies in patients who are eligible. - The 2013 CF Foundation (CFF) guidelines recommend the inhaled antibiotics for patients > 6 years of age with CF to improve lung function, improve quality of life, and/or reduce exacerbations, including chronic inhaled tobramycin for patients with mild, moderate, or severe disease with persistent colonization of P. aeruginosa (Mogayzel et al 2013). - This review includes the inhaled aminoglycoside antibiotic, tobramycin, indicated for the treatment of CF patients with P. aeruginosa.
-Inhaled tobramycin is available in a variety of formulations and may be administered via nebulization or dry powder inhalation. - Medispan classes: Anti-Infective Agents Aminoglycosides (tobramycin)
+Reports on the risk level for class VI mutations vary (Egan 2016, Elborn 2016, Sosnay et al 2016). - Treatment of CF has traditionally been limited to addressing disease manifestations in specific organs (Quon and Rowe 2016). - Inhaled antibiotics have been commonly used to treat persistent airway infection with Pseudomonas aeruginosa, which contributes to lung damage in patients with CF; a reduction of bacterial load in the lungs decreases inflammation and the deterioration of lung function (Smith et al 2018a). - The 2013 CF Foundation (CFF) guidelines recommend chronic inhaled antibiotics, including tobramycin and aztreonam, for patients > 6 years of age with mild to severe disease with persistent colonization of P. aeruginosa to improve lung function, improve quality of life, and/or reduce exacerbations (Mogayzel et al 2013). - o Inhaled dornase alfa, hypertonic saline, and mannitol have been used to enhance airway mucociliary clearance, while oral macrolide antibiotics and high-dose ibuprofen have been used to reduce inflammation (Quon and Rowe 2016). - More recently, CFTR modulators have been made available that act on the basic defect(s) in CFTR function; these include Kalydeco (ivacaftor), Orkambi (lumacaftor/ivacaftor), Symdeko (tezacaftor/ivacaftor), and Trikafta (elexacaftor/tezacaftor/ivacaftor) (Drugs@FDA 2020, Elborn 2016).
+Eligibility for CFTR modulator therapy depends on the patient's age and CF-causing mutation(s), and these products are used in conjunction with traditional therapies in patients who are eligible. - This review includes the inhaled aminoglycoside antibiotic tobramycin and the inhaled monobactam antibiotic aztreonam. - o Inhaled tobramycin is indicated for the management of CF patients with P. aeruginosa, is available in a variety of formulations, and may be administered via nebulization or dry powder inhalation. - Inhaled aztreonam is indicated to improve respiratory symptoms in CF patients with P. aeruginosa and may be administered via inhaled nebulization. - Medispan classes: Anti-Infective Agents Aminoglycosides (tobramycin); Anti-Infective Agents Miscellaneous (aztreonam)